 The possibilities are endless!
 Upcycled (or re-fashioned) clothing is an increasingly growing and popular trend that can appeal to all.
 Learn how, by extending the life cycle of unwanted clothing, you can contribute to helping the planet as well as encouraging innovation and creativity.

-In this blog we also share great upcycling ideas that you can easily try from the comfort of your home, the perfect solution to lockdown boredom.
+In this blog, we also share great upcycling ideas that you can easily try from the comfort of your home.

-This is due to the large increase in volume of second hand clothing.
-The majority of donated items are cheap and poor quality caused by the high demand for throwaway or ‘fast fashion’.
+This is due to the large increase in the volume of second-hand clothing.
+The majority of donated items are cheap and of poor quality caused by the high demand for throwaway or ‘fast fashion’.

-Discover more upcycling clothing ideas in our blog full of Sustainable Fashion Trends for 2021.
+Discover more upcycling clothing ideas in our blog full of sustainable fashion trends.